Literary works of Satyajit Ray: Poetry

 Satyajit Ray translated and wrote some limericks that were published in a collection–Toray Bandha Ghorar Dim (A bunch of Horse-Eggs!).
-He was also the translator of Lewis Carrol's Jabberwocky.
-In translation the poem is renamed 'Joborkhaki'.
+He was also the translator of Lewis Carroll's Jabberwocky.
+In translation, the poem is renamed 'Joborkhaki'.

 Mullah Nasiruddin

 A collection of very short stories based on Mullah Nasiruddin (a fictional character from the Middle East known for his witty and comic character) was collected by Satyajit Ray and published as Mullah Nasiruddiner Galpo (Stories of Mullah Nasiruddin).

 Fatik Chand

 Fatik Chand is a dramatic mystery about the adventures of a kidnapped Calcutta schoolboy, written in Bengali.
 The book was made into a film in 1983 entitled Phatik Chand.

 Others

 Sujan Harbola (Sujan the Mimic) is a collection of fables.
 Ekei Bole Shooting is a collection of Satyajit Ray's experiences and reflections during the making of his films.
 Jakhon Choto Chilam is a memoir dealing with his childhood days.
 Our Films, Their Films is an anthology of film criticism.
 Bishoy Chalachitro is another book by Ray on films.